-Evaluation Criteria and Description Maximum Points per Criterion c. staff expertise/qualifications (including organizational experience), staff knowledge, and resources or the ability to obtain them, to successfully achieve the goals of the proposed project (6 points).
-Please note, in evaluating applications under item a. and b. of this criterion, the Agency will consider the information provided by the applicant and may also consider relevant information from other sources including agency files and prior/current grantors (e.g., to verify and/or supplement the information supplied by the applicant).
+Evaluation Criteria and Description Maximum Points per Criterion 4.
+Programmatic Capability and Past Performance.
+Under this criterion, applications will be evaluated based on their ability to successfully complete and manage the proposed project considering their: a. past performance in successfully completing and managing the assistance agreements identified in response to Section IV: Application and Submission Information of the solicitation (2 points). b. history of meeting the reporting requirements under the assistance agreements identified in response to Section IV: Application and Submission Information of the solicitation, including whether the applicant submitted acceptable final technical reports under those agreements and the extent to which the applicant adequately and timely reported on their progress towards achieving the expected outputs and outcomes under those agreements, and if such progress was not being made, whether the applicant adequately reported why not (2 points). c. staff expertise/qualifications (including organizational experience), staff knowledge, and resources or the ability to obtain them, to successfully achieve the goals of the proposed project (6 points).
+Please note, in evaluating applications under item a. and b. of this criterion, the 10 Agency will consider the information provided by the applicant and may also consider relevant information from other sources including agency files and prior/current grantors (e.g., to verify and/or supplement the information supplied by the applicant).
 If you do not have any relevant or available past performance or past reporting information, please indicate this in the application and you will receive a neutral score for these subfactors (items a and b above-a neutral score is half of the total points available in a subset of possible points).
 If you do not provide any response for these items, you may receive a score of 0 for these factors.
-6. Budget and Expenditure of Awarded Grant Funds.
+5. Budget and Expenditure of Awarded Grant Funds.
 Under this criterion, applications will be evaluated based on their approach, procedures, and controls for ensuring that awarded grant funds will be expended in a timely and efficient manner.
-The Agency will evaluate the proposed project budget and narrative to determine the extent and quality to which: a. the proposed expenditures are reasonable to accomplish the proposed goals, objectives, and measurable environmental outcomes (3 points). b. the proposed budget provides a detailed breakout of the approximate funding for each major activity allocated to the proper budget category (4 points).
-10 c.
-The application conveys the approach, procedures, and controls for ensuring that awarded grant funds will be expended in a timely and efficient manner (3 points).
+The Agency will evaluate the proposed project budget and narrative to determine the extent and quality to which: a.
+Costs are reasonable to accomplish the proposed goals, objectives, and measurable environmental outcomes (5 points).
+15

+Evaluation Criteria and Description Maximum Points per Criterion b.
+The proposed budget provides a detailed breakout of the approximate funding used for each major activity (7 points). c.
+The application conveys the approach, procedures, and controls for ensuring that awarded grant funds will be expended in a timely and efficient manner.
+(3 points).
 Please provide the response to this criterion as part of your budget table and description (including an optional budget spreadsheet or up to 4 additional pages).
-See optional budget table and description spreadsheet resource provided on EPA's Solid Waste Infrastructure for Recycling Grants for Communities webpage.
+See optional budget table and description spreadsheet resource provided on EPA's Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia webpage.
 TOTAL 100